hseeberger/eventsourced/README.md

 ...
 ```

-Take a look at the `example` directory for more details.
+Take a look at the [examples](examples) directory for more details.

 ## License ##